mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Because they allow control by a single entity, proprietary protocols are often considered simpler to design, more amenable to evolution, and more likely to meet user needs,{{MOXIE}} compared to decentralized alternatives.
 However, their centralization is absolute -- if the function has no alternative providers, or switching to those providers is too difficult, its users are "locked in."

 Deployed proprietary protocols and applications are not under the control of the standards process; they are best characterized as being built "on top of" the Internet.
-The Internet architecture and associated standards do not control them, beyond the constraints that the underlying protocols (e.g., TCP, IP, HTTP) impose.
+The Internet architecture and associated standards do not constrain them beyond those imposed by the underlying protocols (e.g., TCP, IP, HTTP).

 ### Consolidation {#indirect}